MaxVRAM/server-dev/mqtt/README.md

 _In Home Assistant, device_class is a handy way to assign common frontend characteristics to entities.
 For more information check this [page](https://www.home-assistant.io/integrations/sensor#device-class)_

 12. **Now the time of reckoning.
 Click the big red "Deploy" button in the top right-hand corner of Node-RED.**
-_If the MQTT node and Mosquitto broker are configured correctly, you'll see a green square and "connected" under the node_
-_Likewise, the temperature reading and time of the last message should be displayed under the entity node_
+_If the MQTT node and Mosquitto broker are configured correctly, you'll see a green square and "connected" under the node.
+Likewise, the temperature reading and time of the last message should be displayed under the entity node_
 13. **Check if the entity is listed in your Home Assistant entity list.
 Click the "Configuration" buttom in the bottom right of HA, click on the "Entity" tab, then search for "room_temperature", or whatever you named your entity in Node-RED.**
 14. **Click on the entity, then click the 3 sliders icon in the top right of the entity details popup.
 This should display a graph with your readings.**

+<br><br>

-15. **Now you can add the entity to your LoveLace dashboard like any other input**
+Now you can add the entity to your LoveLace dashboard like any other input.

+<br><br>